garfix/nli-go/doc/manual/knowledge-engineer/index.md

 grammar.
 Do not copy complete grammars.
 Copy just the single lines you need.
 This way you will be able to comprehend your grammar.

+Each grammar rule turns a phrase structure into a single word, or some other phrase structures.
+It may also create a semantic attachment, called "sense".
+The system will combine these senses to create the meaning of the sentence.

 More on the grammar you can find [here](entity-grammar.md)

 ## Extend the solutions